pixelboehm/ldt-orchestration-manager/READMe.md

 ## Variables

 Environment variables can be set in `.env` file.
-This includes the location of the unix socket, the meta-repository and the ODM data directory.
+This includes the location of the meta-repository and the ODM data directory.
 I would advise to change these values to your liking, depending on your operating system.
 All values are loaded via [godotenv](https://github.com/joho/godotenv).
 Do not use existing shell variables in this file, as they are not resolved correctly.

+The socket is currently hardcoded under `/tmp/orchestration-manager.sock`.
+The reason for this is to eliminate a runtime dependency of the cli-frontend-application.

 ## Building